-Enchanted Farm nanays to come up with a one-of-a-kind café experience.
+one-of-a-kind café experience. .

+lettuce burgers.
+They even showed me how to make a burger patty out of banana peel!"
 Aiming to grow a franchise of 500 outlets over the next 7 years, the Enchanted Farm Café is clearly serious about delivering a market for small-scale farmers nationwide.
 The speed of progress so far shows that it CAN be done.
 Bea enthuses, "From teaching one of my staff how to hold a knife a few months ago, she is now producing over two litres of pesto a day.
 Provide the poor with the opportunity, and they will exceed your expectations."